SilkRose/Pony/stories/creative-freedom/creative-freedom.md

 "Oh, I had assumed you did because you live in a library and read so much… I guess it's not important…" I say before I turn around and start to shamble towards the door.

 "Huh, what does that mean?"
-Twilight finally glances from her book and spots my crestfallen face.
+Twilight finally glances from her book and spots my crestfallen demeanor.
 "Rarity, what's going on?"

 I turn back to her as a few more tears escape me.
 "I just wanted to talk to somepony… I thought you might understand my plight, thinking you were another creative."